Charge Transfer and $dd$ excitations in AgF$_{2}$: Discussion

+The situation is different for the fundamental gap.
 The band structure of hybrid DFT computations~\cite{Gawraczynski2019} shows a smaller gap for AgF$_2$ than for La$_2$CuO$_4$ despite the fundamental gap in optics appears to have the opposite behavior.
-This should not be taken as a deficiency of DFT which is a theory which is aimed at the density, not the spectral function, so a small gap in the DFT Kohn-Sham spectrum just indicates a more covalent material, not a larger fundamental gap.
+This should not be taken as a deficiency of DFT as this gap is just the gap of the auxiliary system constrained to be smaller to match the charge-distribution of the interacting system.
+In other words, it is a measure of the strong covalency of the interacting system, not of its gap.
 Indeed, model computations~\cite{Brosco2013} show that the Kohn-Sham gap in {\em exact} DFT is determined by the energy cost of neutral (i.e., local) excitations ($\Delta_0+U_{pd}$ in our case) and not the non-local ones determining the fundamental gap $\Delta_0+2U_{pd}$.
-This gives further support to our finding that the DFT value for $\Delta$ has the right magnitude for describing neutral transitions and indicates strong covalency~\cite{Grochala2003} in the ground state despite a large fundamental gap.
+This gives further support to our finding that the DFT value for $\Delta$ has the right magnitude for describing neutral (local) transitions reconciling strong covalency~\cite{Grochala2003} in the ground state with a large fundamental gap.

-The large value of $U_{pd}\approx 1.5\pm 0.5$ eV for AgF$_2$ posses a stability problem as it implies $\Delta_0\approx -0.2 \pm 0.8$ which would make AgF$_2$ a negative charge transfer system as AgO.
+The large value of $U_{pd}\approx 1.5\pm 0.5$ eV for AgF$_2$ poses a stability problem as it implies $\Delta_0\approx -0.2 \pm 0.8$ which would make AgF$_2$ a negative charge transfer system as AgO.
 Taken literally and in the ionic limit, holes should populate the ligands as it occurs in formally $d^9$, silver oxide\cite{Tjeng1990}.
-This can be avoided if one assumes that also intra and inter site F-F Coulomb repulsions are present which can stabilize the $d^9$ state.
-At present, the indeterminacies are too large and it could be that $\Delta_0$ is small but positive.
-In any case, our results point to AgF$_2$ being close to a charge transfer instability.
-In this regard, it is very suggestive that besides the magnetic brown $\alpha$-AgF$_2$ considered in this study, a metastable red-brown diamagnetic $\beta$ phase has been reported~\cite{Shen1999} which has been interpreted in terms of a disproportionated (Charge Density Wave) ground state.
-Although the structure of the $\beta$ phase is not known, DFT computations~\cite{Romiszewski2007,Tokar2021} find a CDW polymorph very close in energy respect to the usual antiferromagnetic phase which also point to AgF$_2$ being at the verge of a charge-transfer instability.
+This can be avoided if one assumes that also intra- and inter-site F-F Coulomb repulsions are present, which can stabilize the $d^9$ state.
+At present, the indeterminacies are too large, and it could be that $\Delta_0$ is small but positive.
+In any case, our results point to AgF$_2$ being close to a charge-transfer instability.
+In this regard, it is very suggestive that besides the magnetic brown $\alpha$-AgF$_2$ considered in this study, a metastable red-brown diamagnetic $\beta$ phase has been reported~\cite{Shen1999}, which has been interpreted in terms of a disproportionated (Charge Density Wave) ground state.
+Although the structure of the $\beta$ phase is not known, DFT computations~\cite{Romiszewski2007,Tokar2021} find a CDW polymorph very close in energy with respect to the usual antiferromagnetic phase, which also points to AgF$_2$ being at the verge of a charge-transfer instability.